-Protecting brands and intellectual property goes hand-in-hand in several ways.
-In particular, the Group works closely with local public authorities with regard to legal actions.
-The International Federation of Spirits Producers provides resources and support for such actions.
-This type of approach is consistent with the work of Pernod Ricard’s Public Affairs Department in developing countries of advocating a legal system that can effectively protect intellectual property.
+The Group works closely with local public authorities regarding any legal actions.
+The International Federation of Spirits Producers also provides resources and support.
+This approach is consistent with the work of Pernod Ricard’s Public Affairs Department in advocating a legal system that can effectively protect intellectual property in developing countries.